blacklocus/jquery-formlink/README.md

     $(form).formlink();

 This will generate an <a> at the end of the form with the FormLink.

+TODO custom callback option...

 Alternatively, the FormLink handle may be given.

     $(form).formlink({
         handle: '.formlink' // anything that jQuery accepts